10 Best Running Shoes for Heel Spurs Tested

 What are heel spurs?

-Heel spurs is basically a bony protrusion which is caused by a calcium deposit, found on the under the bone in the heel.
-These can project up to half an inch, when you put pressure on a heel spur you feel a painful jabbing sensation.
+Heel spurs are basically a bony protrusion which is caused by a calcium deposit, found on the under the bone in the heel.
+These can project up to half an inch when you put pressure on a heel spur you feel a painful jabbing sensation.
 Heel spurs present intermittent or chronic pain, especially while running or walking.